kate102/CV/README.md

 #### Soft Skills

 ##### Excellent Communicator
 For 102 Interiors I managed teams of up to 20 contractors on any one site.
-Meetings are an anathema in the domestic contraution industry so I had to find ways to ensure that the trades worked in harmony and that every one knew what everyone else was doing and when.
-I introduced white boards, `Asana` project managment app and made lots of tea.
+Meetings are an anathema in the domestic construction industry so I had to find ways to ensure that the trades worked in harmony and that everyone knew what everyone else was doing and when.
+I introduced whiteboards, `Asana` project managment app and made lots of tea.

 ##### Analytical Thinker
 All of my roles have had an analytical element.
 I thrive on mathematical challenges from developing clean code to produce an informative and easy to read data analysis report to determining the most efficient flow of subterranean waste pipes in a kitchen development.